 They were then quizzed on what they learned through both fact recall and conceptual thinking types of questions.
-They both performed well when it came to the fact of recall type of questions.
-But the ones that used good ole’ fashioned pen and paper outshined the laptop note-takers when it came to conceptual questions.
-It seems that the pen and paper note takers were more likely to remember the conceptual information.
-This was true even when questioned a week later.
+They both performed well when it came to the fact recall type of questions, but the ones that used good ole’ fashioned pen and paper out shined the laptop note takers when it came to conceptual questions.
+It seems that the pen and paper note takers were more likely to remember the conceptual information, even when questioned a week later.

 Yippee!
 I can finally justify my system to non-believers.